huri000/QuickLayout/README.md

 simpleView.layoutToSuperview(.centerX, .centerY)
 ```

+### Layout to View

+It is possible to layout one view to another inside the view hierarchy.

 #### Layout edge-x to edge-y of another view

 You can layout an edge of a view to another.
 For example: